aweijnitz/codereviewcrew/README.md

 This is a basic code review application that uses LLM agents to review code.
 It has a command line interface that takes a folder to scan and a report file name.
 It uses an agentic collaboration approach, where the agents use a combination of static code analysis and AI to generate a report.
 The report is generated as a markdown file.

+While being a small codebase, it still sketches out some enterprise requirements, such as _tenancy_ (the "owner" concept in the code), _concurrency and rate limiting_ using message queues, _data isolation_ (each run gets it's own dedicated queues and db tables) and basic _data retention policy_ (all ephemeral data is flushed on report completion and at process exit).

 ### Token Consumption Warning!

 This application was developed using a local Ollama instance.